themetalfleece/neogma-docs/md/docs/Bind-Parameters.md

 );

 /* --> the following will throw an error since the keys are not unique.
 To add non-unique keys, the `getUniqueName` method must be used */
-/* --> this is to prevent unexpected behavior in a case like the following: "n1.x = {x}, n2.x = {x}", where a different value is intended to be used each time */ const bindParam = new BindParam(
+/* --> this is to prevent unexpected behavior in a case like the following: "n1.x = $x, n2.x = $x", where a different value is intended to be used each time */ const bindParam = new BindParam(
     {
         x: 5